TheEverythingTracker/Frontend/README.md

 Whenever new Changes are pushed to the "main" branch, a new Docker image will be built by this [GitHub Actions Pipeline](https://github.com/TheEverythingTracker/Frontend/actions/workflows/docker-publish.yml).
 You can find the latest Docker image [here](https://github.com/orgs/TheEverythingTracker/packages?repo_name=Frontend).
+If you want to build locally run `docker build -t frontend:dev .`